sturtevantma/Review-Project-SP23/README.md

 For the actual percentage representation for each category, the user needs to hard code their grade for each category before compiling.
 When compiling, you need to type `g++ main.cpp gradebook.cpp` To execute, type `./a.exe <file name>`
+To use the program follow the on screen prompt.

 # Planning
 [general_planning](./planning/general_planning.pdf)